Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Chenrui.md

 Reworded the encoder part to be more general.

 ### 2025-06-03 - Update PRESENTATION.md
 Added specific test cases to encoder.
+Recorded the final presentation video as a group.